Skip to content

 How does shared ownership work?

-With shared ownership you buy a share of a new-build or resale property from a housing association, typically between 25% and 75% of its full market value.
-You take out a mortgage on the share you purchase and pay a subsidised rent on the portion you do not own.
+With shared ownership you buy a share of a home from a housing association, usually between 25% and 75% of its full market value, and the property can be a new build or a resale.
+You take a mortgage on the share you buy and pay a subsidised rent on the part you do not own.

-Properties are usually leasehold, and you will need to budget for service charges and any ground rent on top of your mortgage and rent payments.
+Most shared ownership homes are leasehold, so alongside your mortgage and rent you will need to budget for service charges and any ground rent the lease sets.

 What deposit do you need?

-You will need a deposit based on the share you are buying, not the full property price.
-For example, if a home is worth £300,000 and you are buying a 50% share, your mortgage is based on £150,000.
-A 5% deposit on that share would be £7,500.
+Your deposit is worked out on the share you are buying, not the full price of the property.
+Say a home is worth £300,000 and you are buying a 50% share: your mortgage is based on £150,000, and a 5% deposit on that share comes to £7,500.

-Some lenders accept deposits as low as 5% on shared ownership purchases, similar to 95% LTV mortgages, though putting down more will improve the interest rates available to you.
-Your adviser can help you understand exactly how much you need to save.
+Some lenders will accept a deposit as low as 5% on a shared ownership purchase, much like standard 95% LTV mortgages, though a larger deposit usually opens up better interest rates.
+Your adviser can tell you exactly how much you need to put aside.

 Costs beyond the deposit

-As well as your deposit you will need to cover solicitor fees, a valuation, and potentially a mortgage arrangement fee.
-Stamp duty land tax may apply depending on the value of your share and whether you elect to pay in stages or on the full market value upfront.
+Beyond the deposit there are solicitor fees, a valuation and, on some deals, a mortgage arrangement fee to pay.
+Stamp duty land tax, the government tax on property purchases, may also apply.
+It depends on what your share is worth and whether you choose to pay in stages or on the full market value upfront.

-You should also factor in moving costs, furniture, and an emergency fund.
-Your adviser will give you a clear breakdown of the total amount you need before you commit.
+It is worth setting money aside for moving costs, furniture and a rainy-day fund too.
+Your adviser will give you a clear breakdown of everything you need before you commit to anything.

 How to apply for a shared ownership mortgage

-Start by checking your eligibility through your local Help to Buy agent, who will assess your income and circumstances.
-Once approved, you can reserve a property and begin your mortgage application.
+Start by checking whether you qualify with your local Help to Buy agent, who will look at your income and your circumstances.
+Once they approve you, you can reserve a property and get your mortgage application under way.

 Written and reviewed by